alexeluro/alexeluro/README.md

 - 💬 Ask me about ...Android Development, Java, Kotlin, Pasta and Shawarma
 - 📫 How to reach me: ...[Gmail](alexeluro@gmail.com) or [LinkedIn](https://linkedin.com/in/eluro-alex-660826197/)
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...Get me a nice violent adventure/horror game with shawarma and I'll tell you anything -->
+- ⚡ Fun fact: ...I'm a secret foodie
+-->